What is the Double Bounce Rule in Pickleball

 The double bounce rule, aka two bounce rule in pickleball, is a safety rule that prevents a player from hitting a ball directly with the paddle and sending it back towards the players.

-An excellent example of this is when a player is serving, and they want to return the ball with their paddle in a different way (like going behind the chair), they have to touch the ground with the side of their paddle.
-If they don’t touch the ground, then they must bounce the ball twice before returning it.
+An excellent example is when a player is serving and wants to return the ball with their paddle differently (like going behind the chair), they have to touch the ground with the side of their paddle.

 FAQS